baldurk/renderdoc/docs/python_api/examples/renderdoc_intro.rst

 To begin with, we use :py:meth:`~renderdoc.OpenCaptureFile` to obtain a :py:class:`~renderdoc.CaptureFile` instance.
 This gives us access to control over a capture file at a meta level.
 For more information see the :py:class:`CaptureFile` reference - the interface can also be used to create.

 To open a file, use :py:meth:`~renderdoc.CaptureFile.OpenFile` on the :py:class:`~renderdoc.CaptureFile` instance.
 This function allows conversion from other formats via an importer, but here we'll use it just for opening a regular ``rdc`` file.
-It returns a :py:class:`~renderdoc.ReplayStatus` which can be used to determine what went wrong in the event that there was a problem.
+It returns a :py:class:`~renderdoc.ResultDetails` which can be used to determine what went wrong in the event that there was a problem.
 We then check that the capture uses an API which can be replayed locally - for example not every platform supports ``D3D11``, so on linux this would return no local replay support.

 .. highlight:: python
 .. code:: python